Things To Do This Winter In Northern Virginia

 Visit George Washington's estate and experience Christmas at Mount Vernon!
 From late November through December the holidays are full of delight at George Washington's estate.
 Enjoy candlelight tours of the Mansion on select days in November and December, a dazzling display of fireworks (December 17 and 18) set to Christmas music, dancing, fireside caroling, Aladdin the Christmas camel, and so much more.

 5. Shop Like A Boss

 Let's face it, everyone likes to shop, even if they refuse to admit it.
 This is especially true when you have just about every imaginable store at your disposal to look for that special something - whether you're looking for yourself, or for your friends and family.
-Here in Fairfax County we do world-class shopping like it's nobody's business and invite you to visit our various shopping destinations that are strewn throughout our wonderful county.
+On Black Friday, here in Fairfax County we do world-class shopping like it's nobody's business and invite you to visit our various shopping destinations that are strewn throughout our wonderful county.
 Tysons Corner Center and Tysons Galleria transform Tysons into a shopping mecca for the holidays.
 Reston Town Center, Fairfax Corner, and Mosaic deliver epic window shopping strolls.
 And Fair Oaks Mall and Springfield Town Center bring family shopping experiences to another level.
 (Alternative option?
-If you're searching for something local strictly unique to Fairfax County, check out this Holiday Gift Guide featuring Made in Fairfax artisans and makers!)
+If you're searching for something strictly unique to Fairfax County, check out this Holiday Gift Guide featuring Made in Fairfax artisans and makers!)

 6. Sing Out Loud (at Home)